L-Esquivel/L-Esquivel/README.md

-# Hi, I'm L-Esquivel 👋
+# Hi, I'm Luis Esquivel 👋

 Bilingual **IT Support Professional** transitioning into **Cybersecurity**.
 I combine a solid foundation in networking (Cisco) with 300+ hours of software development experience (Python & SQL) to build secure and automated solutions.